 Working on music since I was 15

-That was the business music tour when all hell broke loose.
+That was the business music tour when all hell broke loose

 I was an entertainment fraud?

-Ever since I discovered music business, I’ve been in the “Gold Zone.”
-It was like finally seeing the “Pull” sign on a door I had been trying to push open for decades.
+Anyhow, I’ve been in the “Gold Zone”.
+Finally, it was like seeing the “Pull” sign on a door I had been trying to push open for decades.
 Duh.
 It was crystal-clear to me.
-I “got it” at the first internet music seminar, I attended.
+I “got it” at the first internet music seminar I attended.
 The people who were successful were the ones who made products and sold them.
-The people who were not successful were the ones who did something else – or did nothing.
+The people who were not successful were the ones who did something else; or did nothing.

 Have you found your “Gold Zone,” yet?

 How can you tell if you’re in your “Gold Zone?”
-One of the things I stress to my coaching clients is, “if this is hard for you, you’re doing it wrong.”
+One of the things I stress to my coaching clients is, “if this is hard for you, you’re doing it wrong”.